bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns a new `[Text](https://dom.spec.whatwg.org/#text)` [node](https://dom.spec.whatwg.org/#concept-node) whose [data](https://dom.spec.whatwg.org/#concept-cd-data) is data.

-[Text/splitText](https://developer.mozilla.org/en-US/docs/Web/API/Text/splitText "The splitText() method of the Text interface breaks the Text node into two nodes at the specified offset, keeping both nodes in the tree as siblings.")
+[Text/splitText](https://developer.mozilla.org/en-US/docs/Web/API/Text/splitText 'The splitText() method of the Text interface breaks the Text node into two nodes at the specified offset, keeping both nodes in the tree as siblings.')

 In all current engines.